Hunedoara: History

 The first recorded evidence of the city was made in 1265 under the name Hungnod as a hub for leather tanning and wool processing.
 The city of Hunedoara became an important iron extracting and processing center in Transylvania.
 "Corpus Inscriptiorum Latinorum" refers to a local inhabitant as "natas ibi, ubi ferum nascitur", that is, "born where the iron was born".
 As the backbone for the manufacture of weapons and tools, the town industry was vital for the region.

-The city has been known since the 14th century mainly as the residence of the Hunyadi family.
+The city has been known since the 14th century mainly as the residence of the Hungarian noble Hunyadi family, the origins of the Hunyadi family are a topic of debate among historians.
 On 18 October 1409, Voyk (Vajk in Hungarian, Voicu in Romanian), was rewarded for military bravery by Sigismund of Luxembourg, and received the domain of Hunedoara.
-The origins of the Hunyadi family are a topic of ongoing debate among historians.
-The same document that recorded Voyk's reward for military bravery by Sigismund of Luxembourg also mentions his three sons: Mogoş, Radu and John Hunyadi (Hungarian: János Hunyadi; Romanian: Ioan de Hunedoara).
+The same document that recorded Voyk's reward for military bravery by Sigismund of Luxembourg also mentions his three sons: Mogoș, Radol, and John Hunyadi (Hungarian: János Hunyadi; Romanian: Ioan de Hunedoara).
 Hunedoara received town privileges in 1448 from the King of Hungary.
 John Hunyadi consolidated the citadel on top of an ancient fortress, creating the two main halls, for Diet and Knights.
 A Franciscan abbey was built nearby the castle in 1448 and John of Capistrano, a famous Italian monk, was sent by the Pope to organize a crusade against the Turks, and lived in the castle.
 John of Capistrano became instrumental later in inciting the peasantry to crusade, starting from Frankfurt and marching towards Belgrade.

 John Hunyadi was a leading military leader in the growing confrontation with the Ottoman Empire.
 He fought in the service of Sigismund, mastering military tactics in the Hussite Wars, and became the most skillful warrior of Hungary.
 He was elevated and named Voivode (Prince) of Transylvania, which was at the time an autonomous part of the Kingdom of Hungary.
 Elected regent of Hungary, he formed a coalition with the principalities of Moldavia and Wallachia and engaged in crusades against the Turks to free Serbia and Bulgaria.
 The crusade, for a brief period, united the diverging forces of the Balkans, and the victories gained in battles managed to secure the Kingdom of Hungary from Ottoman occupation for over a century.
 Although he died in a military camp, his son Mátyás (Matthias Corvinus) later became the most famous of Hungarian kings.
-Pope Pope Pius II called him Athleta Christi ("Christ's Champion") and The White Knight of Wallachia.
+Pope Pius II called him Athleta Christi ("Christ's Champion") and The White Knight of Wallachia.